Our research is editorially independent but we may earn a commission for purchases made through our links.

 Your last stop in Texas will be in Orange, Texas.
 This small Texas town has a number of great attractions.
 With both indoor and outdoor attraction options, Orange is an ideal stop no matter what the Texas weather decides to do.
 Thirty minutes from Beaumont, Orange is home to the Stark Museum of Art, Lutcher Theater, W.H.
 Stark House, and the Shangri La Gardens.

 Lake Charles will be your first stop in Louisiana.
 You’re in Cajun country now!
 Lake Charles is home to a number of casino resorts, so you may consider staying in Lake Charles for the night in one of the luxury resorts here, like L’Auberge Casino Resort or the Golden Nugget.
-If gambling isn’t your thing, consider visiting the Calcasieu Museum while you’re in Lake Charles, which is home to the largest collection of Mardi Gras costumes in the South.
+If gambling isn’t your thing, consider visiting the Mardi Gras Museum of Imperial Calcasieu while you’re in Lake Charles, which is home to the largest collection of Mardi Gras costumes in the South.

 An hour from Lake Charles is Lafayette, Louisiana.
 You will want to arrive into Lafayette hungry because this Louisiana town is known for its incredible food scene.
 Cajun and Creole restaurants dominate the food scene here.
 For breakfast, dine in at the French Press Restaurant.
 For a great po’boy, consider visiting Old Tyme Grocery.
 After filling your belly, stroll around Acadian Village, where you can tour traditional Acadian homes and learn about early life in southwest Louisiana.